chaoss/augur/docs/source/quick-start.rst

 **Manual Installation** - For production deployments, development work, or if Docker isn't available on your platform.

-Note: Augur's dependencies support Python 3.8 - Python 3.10.
-Python 3.11+ is not yet fully supported.
+Note: We support all officially supported versions of Python.
+Although some features may not work on brand new Python versions as soon as they release, we currently test on Python 3.10 and 3.11.

 .. toctree::
    :maxdepth: 2